Alternative Sources of Credit

 Important Facts about Alternative Credit

 - All documentation must be officially received from the testing or credit originator for a credit evaluation to occur.
-Elmhurst College cannot grant AP credit off high school or college transcripts.
+Elmhurst University cannot grant AP credit off high school or college transcripts.

 - A maximum of 32 semester hours (8 course credits) from all sources of alternative credit can be applied toward the graduation hour total.

 - Credit cannot be awarded that duplicates credit earned through college courses or other non-traditional sources.